wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-configure.md

 **Managed Pipeline Version**.
 Sets the IIS [pipeline mode](http://www.iis.net/learn/get-started/introduction-to-iis/introduction-to-iis-architecture#Application).
 Leave this set to Integrated (the default) unless you have a legacy app that requires an older version of IIS.

 **Auto Swap**.
 If you enable Auto Swap for a deployment slot, Azure Websites will automatically swap the web app into production when you push an update to that slot.
-For more information, see [Deploy to staging slots for web apps in Azure Websites](/documentation/articles/web-sites-staged-publishing).
+For more information, see [Deploy to staging slots for web apps in Azure Websites] (web-sites-staged-publishing.md).

 ### Debugging